Leviticus 21:23

 but because he has a defect, he must not go near the veil or approach the altar, so as not to desecrate My sanctuaries.
 For I am the LORD who sanctifies them.'"

-but because he is blemished
+but because he has a defect,

 he must not go near the veil

-or approach the altar
+or approach the altar,

-for I am the LORD who sanctifies them
+For I am the LORD who sanctifies them.’”

 Persons / Places / Events